ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ScanBus-BR is a free Modbus Master / Client simulator software (Freeware) that stands out for its versatility and simplicity.

+The Scanbus is PORTABLE, meaning it DOES NOT REQUIRE INSTALLATION and can be used even on pen drives.

 Free from any advertising or any Adware.

 Designed to help developers find errors in slave devices and for anyone who wants to simulate, test and study the Modbus protocol.